Educational Leadership at Westchester Edith Winthrop Teacher Center (EWTC)

 Clinical Experiences

-Students in the Educational Leadership at Westchester Edith Winthrop Teacher Center (EWTC) program complete 600 hours of field work/internship hours across three components.
+Students in the Educational Leadership at Westchester Edith Winthrop Teacher Center (EWTC) program complete 600 hours of fieldwork/internship hours across three components.
 Students complete all components at their current worksite or a site approved by the Education Leadership program.
-If placement is required, students will be placed by Program Coordinator Dr. Marcia Knoll at a Hunter College School of Education partner site.
+If placement is required, students will be placed by the Program Coordinator at a Hunter College School of Education partner site.

 Component 1